curv3d/curv/docs/Shape_Atlas.rst

 Either way, we are creating an approximation to the curve, within some error tolerance.
-If a non-linear transformation is applied, and part of the curve is scaled to a larger size, then a smaller error tolerance may be required.
+If a non-linear transformation is applied, and part of the curve is scaled to a larger size, then a smaller error tolerance may be required in the scaled region of the curve.
 So let's think about how to dynamically determine the appropriate error tolerance during SDF evaluation time.

 Precompiling the parametric equations to a data structure won't work if the equations